manuscript submission guidelines

 We do not accept manuscripts unless SUBMITTED BY AN AGENT.
 However, we do have another option for you.
 Hay House has established a new division, Balboa Press, to help authors self-publish their books.
 Partnering with Author Solutions, a leader in this field, we offer a full-service publishing company in our Balboa Press division, with various packages and price points available.
 Some packages even include support to help achieve marketplace success.

 Books published by Balboa Press are kept separate from those sold by Hay House.
-However, we continually review book sales and, due to the volume of high-caliber self-published works, at least one Balboa Press book per quarter is picked up and republished by Hay House.
+However, we continually review book sales and successful titles will be picked up and, republished by Hay House.
 For more information on Balboa Press, please visit www.BalboaPress.com.

 I’m an agent looking to send Hay House some material.
 How should I go about doing this?